wp-plugins/woocommerce-multilingual/readme.txt

 = 3.3.1 =
 * Some strings were showing in the wrong language on the cart and checkout page.
-* Product category urls - in some cases the product category urls didnÔøΩt work on sites with the default language different than English.
+* Product category urls - in some cases the product category urls didn t work on sites with the default language different than English.
 * Products gallery images synchronization - sometimes, when synchronizing products "gallery images" and categories, the result was not  updated correctly on the Troubleshooting page
 * Fixed issues related to WooCOmmerce Dynamic Pricing
 * Supoprt for translating WooCommerce 2.1+ endpoints